strimzi/test-container/README.md

 #### xi) Run a Kafka cluster with separate controller and broker roles

-By default, `StrimziKafkaCluster` uses mixed-role nodes where each node acts as both controller and broker.
+By default, `StrimziKafkaCluster` uses combined-role nodes where each node acts as both controller and broker.
 For more realistic production-like testing, you can configure the cluster to use separate dedicated controller and broker nodes:

 ```java